keyboard_arrow_up

 Scrim

-A loosely woven fabric, such as netting, used for support or as a backing material in various applications.
+A loosely woven fabric or netting material used for support or backing in various applications.

 Secondary Materials